Help Us Celebrate National Salvation Army Week – May 15-21

 Everyone is invited to join us and observe Salvation Army Week in their own, unique way.
 Suggestions include:

-- Learn more about the programs and services The Salvation Army provides in the Midwest.
+Learn more about the programs and services The Salvation Army provides throughout Indiana.

-Thanks to you, The Salvation Army is able to do the most good throughout the Midwest during National Salvation Army Week and every week of the year.
+Thanks to you, The Salvation Army is able to do the most good throughout Indiana during National Salvation Army Week and every week of the year.